-This activity uses a different data tool-FRED[®] maps-to visualize the labor market component of the Great Recession, and you will find data that pertain to the employment and unemployment picture.
-FRED[®] maps are great and simple tools for viewing and transforming official data.
+This activity uses a different data tool-GeoFRED[®]-to visualize the labor market component of the Great Recession, and you will find data that pertain to the employment and unemployment picture.
+GeoFRED[®] is a great and simple tool for finding, viewing, and manipulating official data.

-- 1. Go to FRED[®] https://fred.stlouisfed.org/ and sign in to your personal FRED[®] account. - 2.
-In the search bar, type in "unemployment rate in Alaska" (or any other state name).
-One of the first few results should be Percent, Monthly, Seasonally Adjusted.
-Click on this.
-What is the frequency?
-What are the units? - 3.
-Next, click the View Map button.
-You now have a choropleth map of the United States showing the monthly, seasonally adjusted unemployment rate in each state. - 4.
+- 1. Go to GeoFRED[®] https://geofred.stlouisfed.org/. - 2.
+Click on Build New Map in the green box in the upper right of the screen. - 3.
+Near the upper left of the screen, click on the Tools menu.
+Under the menu item Region Type, change the setting to State. - 4.
+Next, click in the Data box, and in the search bar, type in "unemployment rate" and click the selection.
+You now have a choropleth map of the United States showing the unemployment rate in each state. - 5.
 What is the most recent date displayed on the map?
 What are the units?
+Click your home state and on the pop-up that appears, click Details and Data.
 What is the source of the data?
-What is the last reported value in your state?
-(Hover on your home state and a pop up appears.) - 5.
+What is the last reported value? - 6.
 Which states currently have the highest rates of unemployment?
-(If some of the states are grayed out, change the date field above the map and select the prior month.) - 6.
-Mouse over each of these high-unemployment states and the rate will appear.
+(If some of the states are grayed out, scroll through the Date field in the legend and select the prior month.) - 7.
+Mouse over or click on each of these high-unemployment states and the rate will appear.
+If the rates are not visible, zoom in until they display.
 Which state has the highest unemployment rate?
 What is that rate?